jaericho/jaericho.github.io/_posts/2021-02-22-Counting-and-Copying-Directories.md

     /XJ - don't follow ntfs junctions.
     /NFL - no file list.
     /NDL - no directory list.
-    /NJH - no job header
+    /NJH - no job header.
-    /R:0 - no retries
+    /R:0 - no retries.
     /MT:64 - use 64 threads for performance.
 ```